A model of the cubic connectedness locus: Proper, perfect, and minimal laminations

-More generally, the concept of a chief is related to that of renormalization.
-Here is a heuristic explanation of this fact.
-Consider a quadratic non-renormalizable polynomial $P$ without neutral periodic points.
-By a theorem of Yoccoz \cite{hub93}, such a polynomial has a locally connected Julia set.
-Moreover, it is easy to see that the associated lamination $\lam$ is perfect.
-Suppose that $\lam$ is not a chief.
-Then there exists a lamination $\lam'\subsetneqq \lam$.
-The only way it can happen is when $\lam'$ has an $n$-periodic Fatou gap $G$ with the first return map of degree greater than $1$.
-Hence $P$ is renormalizable; the corresponding renormalization is generated by the restriction of $P^n$ onto a domain naturally associated with $G$.
-This contradiction implies that $\lam$ is a chief.
-However, there are renormalizable quadratic polynomials whose associated laminations are chiefs, e.g. hyperbolic polynomials $z^2+c$ such that $c$ comes from within copies of the filled Main Cardioid attached to the Main Cardioid itself.
+A maximal, by inclusion, perfect sublamination $\lam^p$ of $\lam$ is called the \emph{perfect part} of $\lam$; it is the set of all leaves $\ell\in \lam$ such that, arbitrarily close to $\ell$, there are uncountably many leaves of $\lam$.

-\begin{lem} The set $\lam^p$ is an invariant lamination.
+\begin{lem} If $\lam$ is an invariant lamination, then so it $\lam^p$.
 If $\lam$ is uncountable, then $\lam^p\subset\lam$ is nonempty.
-A chief is either perfect or countable.
-In the latter case all nondegenerate leaves are isolated. \end{lem}
+A minimal lamination is either perfect or countable.
+In the latter case all its nondegenerate leaves are isolated. \end{lem}

 \begin{proof} By \cite[Lemma 3.12]{bopt20}, the set $\lam^p$ is an invariant lamination.
 If $\lam$ is uncountable, then it is easy to see that $\lam^p\subset\lam$ is nonempty.
-The last claim holds by Lemma \ref{l:clos-sibl}(2). \end{proof}
+The last claim holds by part (2) of Lemma \ref{l:clos-sibl}. \end{proof}

-Given a chord $\ell=\ol{ab}$, let $|\ell|$ denote the length of the smaller circle arc with endpoints $a$ and $b$ (computed with respect to the Lebesgue measure on $\uc$ such that the total length of $\uc$ is 1); call $|\ell|$ the \emph{length} of $\ell$.